-Rebekah’s research broadly aims to help guide and accelerate the realisation of more liveable, resilient and water sensitive cities.
+Rebekah’s research aims to guide and accelerate the realisation of more liveable, resilient and sustainable cities.
 Her research is particularly focused on understanding the social and institutional transformations required to enable such a transition, in both developed and developing country contexts.
 Rebekah adopts an interdisciplinary research approach, combining insights from disciplines such as sociology, institutional theory, science and technology studies, innovation studies and complexity theory.